Published on November 30th, 2012 | by Brian Greene0

 A while back Moleskine released their line of Shell line of carrying cases which come in a few different sizes and colors.
 Today we will take a look at the Moleskine Shell XS in Orange, one of my favorite colors.

 The back of the Moleskine Shell has a Velcro loop that passes through the inside of the case through two small slits in the back.
-I was excited for this feature because I was actually hoping that I’d be able to strap this to the aluminum crossbar on the handle bars on my mountain bike so I could throw some things like my cash and keys in there instead of in my pockets, but on this version, the strap is about 1/2″ too short to be able to do that comfortably.
+I was excited for this feature because I was actually hoping that I’d be able to strap this to the aluminum crossbar on the handle bars on my mountain bike so I could throw my cash and keys in there instead of in my pockets.
+Unfortunately on this version, the strap is about 1/2″ too short to be able to do that comfortably.
 On the package, Moleskine actually suggests that this strap could be used to attach the case to the strap of a bag, which I’d highly advise against.
 In the picture on the package it shows it attached to the back facing strap of a shoulder bag, which to me is just asking to have someone unzip it and take whatever you have in there.

-Once you unzip the Moleskine Shell to get to the inside you can see that it is lined with a fairly soft black material, and it includes a mesh elastic lined pocket on the left, a key loop on the right top side, and an elastic strap on the right side as well.
+Once you unzip the Moleskine Shell to get to the inside you can see that it is lined with a fairly soft black material.
+It also includes a mesh elastic lined pocket on the left, a key loop on the right top side, and an elastic strap on the right side as well.
 Here you can also see the right side where the Velcro strap that feeds through the back is.
 In some pictures of this online I thought that strap was an elastic strap that acted like a pen loop or something, but it definitely is not elastic OR intended to hold anything.
 Here are a few pictures to show the various ways it can be used:

 As a key holder you can either slip a key ring on the elastic loop at the top, which I found a bit too hard to do, or you can do what I did which was use a mini S-Biner size 01 clip on the key ring and hook that to the elastic strap.
 I’ve found those mini S-Biner clips come in handy for quite a few things, so its definitely worth grabbing a few to have around the house.